 Some breeds of dogs, especially terriers like our Millie, were bred for their ability to catch and kill rodents.

-It wasn’t that long ago that having a dog that would kill all of the rats on a farm was a prized possession.
+It wasn’t that long ago that having a dog that would kill all of the rats and mice on a farm was a prized possession.
 Rats would eat grain stores and contaminate them with their poop and urine.
 Rats would bite small animals and even kill baby chicks.
 Having a dog that aggressively killed rats was a real asset.

 Squirrels are rodents like rats and dogs don’t care about the subtle differences.